craiglabenz/django-tablets/README.md

 # django-tablets

 `tablets` is a database templating layer for Django.
-It works out of the gate with regular Django templates, or Jinja2 templates.
+It works out of the gate with regular Django templates, with Jinja2 support in progress.

 ## Installation